 Can I Use a Buttermilk Substitute in This Cake Recipe?

 Yes, this blueberry buttermilk cake turns out just fine with a buttermilk substitute.
 If you don’t have buttermilk, you can make your own substitution by mixing 2 1/4 tsps lemon juice or vinegar with enough milk to equal 3/4 cup.
 Whisk and let rest 5 minutes before adding to cake batter.

 Tips for the Best Blueberry Cake

 - Try substituting raspberries or sliced strawberries in place of the blueberries.

-More Blueberry Recipes to Try
+More Fresh Blueberry Recipes You’ll Love:

 - Blueberry Sour Cream Pancakes